jessicarush/python-notes/flask_multiple_databases.md

     }
 ```

 The final piece of the puzzle for an in-memory database is that we need to create the tables when the app starts (flask-migrate won't help us here).
-So, somewhere in the app's initialization or, in the example below, using flasks `before_first_request` decorator:
+In the example below, uses Flask's `before_first_request` decorator.
+Be sure to read the link at the top of this page about SQLite in-memory and threading.

 ```python
 @app.before_first_request